math-club-donostia/math-club-donostia.github.io/source/index.rst

 Just a bit of curiosity, some instructions from me and you are ready to go!
 If your children can solve these problems - you also can!

-If you feel capable consider becoming a teacher or teaching assistant : |register|
+If you feel capable consider becoming a teacher or teaching assistant.

 Languages
 ++++++++++